coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 010.md

 ---

-Inky goes to the [[The Library Between WIP]] to study and found someone else there, though Inky doesn’t see them.
+Inky goes to the [[The Library Between]] to study and found someone else there, though Inky doesn’t see them.
 Inky waits around for the other person to come forth, pretending to read.
-He eventually comes across a feathere Yuan-Ti.
-Inky is aware that the feathered type are more related to coatls and they are seperate from the evil snake-based Yuan-Ti empire.
+He eventually comes across a feathered Yuan-Ti.
+Inky is aware that the feathered type are more related to coatls and they are separate from the evil snake-based Yuan-Ti empire.
 They don’t notice as Inky walks past.

 Inky says hello and surprises them.
 They didn’t expect anyone else to be here and they introduce themself as [[Szotszi]] (shot-shee), a blue feathered Yuan-Ti that uses she/they pronouns.
 Inky is curious if Szotszi sees the caretaker as another form, but they do not and wonder if the caretaker can only take on draonic forms.